OragonEfreet/banjo/docs/api.md

 ## Allocation

 First, the object's memory size is allocated using #bj_malloc.
-Since the size of a type isn't know by default from a user code, each type provide its own allocation function, for example: #bj_array_alloc.
+Since the size of a type isn't known by default from a user code, each type provide its own allocation function, for example: #bj_array_alloc.

 \dot
 digraph workflow {